OdevarJr/jc02_rangefinder/README.md

 -	`velocity`        :  Velocity (float)
 -	`measureUnit`     :  Measure unit (uint8_t) - 1=meters, 2=feet, 3=inches

-But for this low-cost JC02-1 series modules, **only the crow flight distance works, and the measure unit is fixed in 1 (that means meters)**.
+But for this low-cost JC02-1 series modules, **only the crow flight distance works, and the measure unit is fixed in 1 (that means meters).
 All the other parameters will always be zero.
+It's not an malfunction, but a module's feature.**
-I kept all the fields available for future use or compatibility with higher end models.
+I kept all the fields available for future use and compatibility with higher end models.
+But for now, only `measure` works (and this is the main reason to use such module, right? 😉).

 ## Usage example:
 ```